thenadz/document-gallery/README.txt

 = 3.5.4 =
 * **Bug Fix:** There were issues in the structure of HTML generated for galleries.
 This resulted in issues with icon generation.
+* **Notice:** For any developers using PHP filters with Document Gallery, the structure of the content being filtered in `dg_gallery_template` has changed.
+Documentation has been updated accordingly.

 = 3.5.3 =
 * **Bug Fix:** The `images` attribute was not being parsed correctly.
 Thanks to